 Siena Hills Primary Care

-For your convenience, we are offering telemedicine visit/virtual visits, if medically appropriate.
+For your safety and convenience, we are offering telemedicine visit/virtual visits, if medically appropriate.
 Please ask about this when scheduling.

 While there is a great deal of news coverage about COVID-19, it is important to keep in mind that 80% of COVID-19 cases are mild or without symptoms, according to the World Health Organization (WHO).
 Similar to the seasonal flu, COVID-19 infection is more severe in patients with chronic underlying health conditions and the elderly.